jonfaustman/django-frontend-skeleton/docs/source/template_tags.rst

 djfrontend_jquery_datatables_css
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+**Not a part of django-frontend-skeleton but can be used inside one of the included template blocks if static files are added.**

 Returns the jQuery DataTables CSS file according to version number.
-The latest '1.9.4' is included.
-Not a part of skeleton but can be used inside one of the included template blocks.
 ::

     <link rel="stylesheet" href="/static/djfrontend/css/jquery/jquery.dataTables/1.9.4/jquery.dataTables.css">

 djfrontend_jquery_formset
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
+**Not a part of django-frontend-skeleton but can be used inside one of the included template blocks if static files are added.**

 Returns the jQuery Dynamic Formset plugin JavaScript file according to version number.
 TEMPLATE_DEBUG returns full file, otherwise returns minified file.
-The latest '1.2' is included.
-Not a part of skeleton but can be used inside one of the included template blocks.
 ::

     <script src="/static/djfrontend/js/jquery/jquery.formset/1.2/jquery.formset.js"></script>